alex-isv/solutions-engineering/Nvidia/Nvidia-DPU/Installing_SLES_on_Nvidia_DPU.md

 >BlueField-3 requires additional eMMC drivers which become available with SLES SP6 or Micro 6.0.
 >For SLE Micro another installation method should be used with a raw image and a custom script.

 Download .raw.xz image (arm64 version) of SLES 15sp6 or Micro 6.0.
-(The official release will be available soon from SCC.
-Beta version is available upon request)

 <ins>To make a .bfb file</ins> download a custom script ./mk-slemicro-bfb.sh (attached in the SLES directory of the current Github page) and run it as: